3:00 PM, Doors at 2:30 PM

 It’s hard to imagine the U.S. jazz scene without the influence of the many Cuban musicians living here.
 Yet the musicians who remain in Cuba—whose relationship with jazz and other musical forms stays grounded in their native island’s cultural traditions and daily life—maintain a unique perspective.
 They tell a specific story.

-Un Día Cualquiera, pianist López-Nussa’s second release for Mack Avenue Records, represents this musical vantage point with force and innovation.
+Un Día Cualquiera, López-Nussa’s second release for Mack Avenue Records, represents this musical vantage point with force and innovation.
 He tells this story—his story—with drama, heartfelt emotion and consummate skills.